OnesmasKaruki/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-Find square of integer in matrix
+Replace occurence of element with new